Fixed Income Tutorials

 - The first part talks about the face value, the purchase price.
 In short, the first part depicts the return on investment for the investor.
 For example, if an investor pays $90 as a purchase price for the bond.
 And at maturity within 12 months, he would receive $100; the return on investments would be = ($100 – $90) / $90 = $10 / $90 = 11.11%.

-Use of BEY Formula
+Use of Formula for bond equivalent yield

 As an investor, you have many options.
 When you have so many options, you would only choose the option which will provide you with the most return.